 Paper artist Marc Hagan-Guirey has recreated ten modernist buildings from folded and cut paper for his book Le Corbusier Paper Models: 10 Kirigami Buildings to Cut and Fold.

-The book, which is released next month, contains step-by-step instructions and material to recreate 10 of Le Corbusier's most recognisable buildings in kirigami – a variation of origami that includes cutting of the paper.
+The book, which is released next month, contains step-by-step instructions and material to recreate 10 of Le Corbusier's most recognisable buildings in kirigami – a variation of the Japanese art of origami that involves cutting as well as folding the paper.

 "Le Corbusier's work is perfect for recreating in kirigami," Hagan-Guirey told Dezeen.

 "His buildings are monolithic and punctured with an assortment of seemingly random windows shapes.
 These distinctive silhouettes can be perfectly rendered in the simple shapes of kirigami," he continued.

 "That's the aim with paper architecture – to make a simple arrangement of cuts and folds into instantly recognisable historic buildings.
 It also helps that curved surfaces are a rarity in Le Corb's work as they don't translate so well to paper."